strobes-security/jake/README.md

-# Jake - Handle Hijack Checker
+# Jake - Social Media Hijack

 A fast and concurrent CLI tool by **Strobes Security** to scan web pages and their common subpages for social media handles (Twitter, LinkedIn, YouTube, Facebook, Instagram, TikTok) and detect potentially hijackable Twitter handles.